kubevault/prometheus-exporter/docs/guides/monitoring/vault-operator/builtin.md

 namespace/monitoring created
 ```

-## Enable Monitoring in Vault operator
+## Enable Monitoring in KubeVault operator

-Enable Prometheus monitoring using `prometheus.io/builtin` agent while install Vault operator.
+Enable Prometheus monitoring using `prometheus.io/builtin` agent while install KubeVault operator.
 To know details about how to enable monitoring see [here](/docs/guides/monitoring/overview.md#how-to-enable-monitoring)

 Here, we are going to enable monitoring for `operator` metrics.